walkkker/Refactoring-for-predator-prey-simulation/README.md

 $ pytest-3 predator_prey/test/test_simulate_predator_prey.py
 ```

-You could also run pytest with no arguments and it will run all the test functions in all the test modules findable from the current directory£º
+You could also run pytest with no arguments and it will run all the test functions in all the test modules findable from the current directory:

 Run, on Cirrus: